usnistgov/scapval/scapval/README.md

 Security Content Automation Protocol Validator (SCAPVal) is a Java Command Line Application that provides information about whether SCAP content conforms to conventions and recommendations outlined in [NIST Special Publication 800-126 Rev.4],
 The Technical Specification for the Security Content Automation Protocol (SCAP).
-With support for SCAP 1.1 (legacy), 1.2, 1.3, and 1.4
+With support for SCAP 1.2, 1.3, and 1.4

-SCAP 1.1 is legacy and only partially supported: validate 1.1 content with `-file` (a ZIP), `-dir`, or `-resultdir` and an explicit `-scapversion 1.1`; it is not accepted by `-auto`.
+SCAP 1.1 support has been removed, in line with the SCAP 1.4 final release.
+If you need to validate SCAP 1.1 content, use a previous SCAPVal release.

 SCAPVal validates the data stream according to one of the use cases for an SCAP-validated tool listed in 800-126, namely Compliance Checking, Vulnerability Scanning, Inventory Scanning, and Other.